Air-Calibre/Project-OAQ-Open-Air-Quality-Sampler/README.md

 ---

 ## The Problem
-Air pollution claims approximately 7 million lives every year.
+Air pollution claims approximately 8 million lives every year.
 Everyone breathing the atmosphere of this planet is affected by it.
 Yet, the biggest barrier to combating air pollution is a simple lack of localized awareness about its constituents.

 **We want to change that.**

 ## The Solution: Project OAQ
 Project OAQ is a fully open-source, portable, and battery-powered air pollution monitor.
 It provides real-time AQI values and the exact concentrations of the most influential airborne pollutants.
-Built for accessibility, hackability, and actual daily usage.
+Built for accessibility and actual daily usage.

 <div align="center">
   <img width="270" height="270" src="https://github.com/user-attachments/assets/fed37364-3d43-4a97-990f-3e86e5e9a045" />